Academic Advising Guide

 - If you are a Weinberg College student without a declared major, meet with your School Adviser first.

-All students must meet with and obtain an electronic signature from their School Adviser(s).
+All students must meet with and obtain approval from their School Adviser(s).
 By signing off on your application, your School Adviser(s) are indicating that they have discussed your study abroad plans with you, that you are in good academic standing and making satisfactory progress towards completion of your degree, and that they believe your study abroad plans make sense academically, considering your overall plan of study at Northwestern.

 - DO YOUR RESEARCH: Review academic information and instructions pertaining to your school on the School and Major Advising Resources pages of the GLO website and on school websites.